NDA II Application Information 2020

 8. UPSC has no provision to refund any fee amount paid by candidates, so in case of successful withdrawal of the application, the fees will not be refunded.

-10. Candidates are advised not to share the OTPs received on email and SMS to anybody.
+10. Candidates are advised not to share the OTPs received on email and SMS with anybody.

 Special Instructions to Candidates for objective type tests